 – Yes, I said.
 It’s serious.

 I said it so softly that they didn’t hear me.
 Or they didn’t want to.
 The following morning I was sat in front of my philosophy books.
 This sentence by Henri Bergson – it took me several minutes to understand it.
 ‘There is a significant difference that we can find straight away between the effect and the cause.
 And there is a big difference between acknowledging a rule governing the behaviour of something, and making a statement about the real nature of things.
 It’s always when we have contact with the creative core of the human species that we can draw together the strength to love humanity.’
 I repeated this phrase, softly at first to try not get angry, then louder.
 I rested my head in my hands and looked at it again, closely.
 I just about managed to understand it, and I felt as cold and powerless as I had when I first read it.
 I couldn’t continue.
 I looked at the next few lines, applying myself, welcoming them, but something rose in me like a breeze, that lifted me and threw me onto my bed.
 I lay there and thought of Sal waiting for me in the golden cove, the soft rocking of the boat, of the taste of our kisses, and I thought of Anne.
 The thoughts that I had then made me sit up on the bed, my heart thudding, whispering to myself that they were stupid, evil, that I was just a spoiled, lazy kid who didn’t have a right to think like that.
 But I continued to think them.
 I thought how Anne was a pest, and dangerous, and how it would be better if she was thrown right off our path.
 I remembered that meal from the night before, gritting my teeth.
-Disgusted, beat by the bitterness I was feeling, I hated it, it made me feel like a fool… Yeah.
+Disgusted, beaten by the bitterness I was feeling, I hated it, it made me feel like a fool… Yeah.
 That was what annoyed me about Anne – she made it hard for me to love myself.
-I was naturally made for easy happiness, kindness, being carefree, and through her I entered this world of resentment, of bad conscience where, since I wasn’t great at introspection, I completely lost myself.
+I was naturally suited for easy happiness, kindness, being carefree, and through her I entered this world of resentment, of bad conscience where, since I wasn’t great at introspection, I completely lost myself.
 And what had she brought me?
-I measured her impact – she wanted my dad, she got him, she was making us bit by bit into the husband and daughter of Anne Larsen.
+I measured her impact – she wanted my dad, and she got him.
+She was making us bit by bit into the husband and daughter of Anne Larsen.
 Which meant well policed, educated and happy.
-Because she would make us happy – I really felt the ease at which me and my dad, our erratic selves, would give in to her frameworks, give over to her all our responsibility.
+Because she would make us happy – I really saw the ease with which me and my dad, our erratic selves, would give in to her frameworks, give over to her all our responsibility.
 She was always too effective.
-I already felt my dad drawing away from me – that embarrassed face, avoiding me, that he showed at the table obsessed me, tortured me.
-I remembered all our old games, our cons, laughing when we drove home in the dawn light on the empty roads of Paris.
+I already felt my dad drawing away from me – I was obsessed and tortured by that embarrassed face he pulled at the table trying to avoid me.
+I remembered all our old games, our cons, us laughing when we drove home in the dawn light on the empty roads of Paris.
 All that was finished.
-And I would be influenced by her, reworked, given direction by her.
+And I would be influenced by her, reworked and given direction by her.
 It wouldn’t even be too bad – she was smart, ironic, calm, I couldn’t resist her.
 In six months I wouldn’t even want to.

-I had to get off my ass, and get back my dad and live how we used to.
+I had to pull my finger out, and get my dad back so we could live how we used to.
 I suddenly found so much to like in the two happy, ridiculous years before that holiday, the two years I’d so quickly disowned the other day.
 The freedom to think, and also to think badly or to not think really at all, the freedom to choose my own life for myself, to choose me.
 I couldn’t say ‘be myself’, as I was basically a kind of mouldable paste, but at least I could refuse to be moulded.

 – That’s what I love about the youth. how sparky they are, their conversation…